t-aus-m/MPQUIC-deadline-aware-streams/draft-tjohn-quic-mpquic-deadline-aware-streams.md

 ## Handshake Negotiation and Transport Parameter {#transport-parameter}

-This extension defines a new transport parameter, used to negotiate the use of deadline-aware streams during the connection handshake, as specified in {{QUIC-TRANSPORT}}.
+This extension defines a new transport parameter, used to negotiate the use of deadline-aware streams during the connection handshake, as specified in {{QUIC}}.
 The new transport parameter is defined as follows:

 - enable_deadline_aware_streams (value TBD): A zero-length value that, if present, indicates that the endpoint supports deadline-aware streams.